 What truck drivers are saying is that they like helping the environment with RNG trucks.
 Real port truck drivers share their views on helping the environment by fighting air and climate pollution with near-zero natural gas trucks powered by RNG.
 Truck drivers like fueling V trucks.
 What is it like to fuel a near-zero emissions Natural Gas Truck?
-Real port truck drivers share their story on the Clean Energy website.
+Real port truck drivers share their stories on the Clean Energy website.

-Truck Drivers Like the Performance of Near Zero RNG Trucks
+Truck Drivers Like the Performance of Near-Zero RNG Trucks

-Clean energy’s zero now provides an affordable solution to help fleets transition to fueling with RNG, resulting in cleaner, quieter vehicles that rival the performance of diesel and gasoline trucks.
+Clean Energy’s zero now provides an affordable solution to help fleets transition to fueling with RNG, resulting in cleaner, quieter vehicles that rival the performance of diesel and gasoline trucks.

-Clean energy is the leading provider of natural gas fuel and renewable natural gas (RNG) fuel for transportation with a network of over 535 stations across north america, and delivers more CNG, LNG, and RNG vehicle fuel than any other company in the US.
+Clean Energy is the leading provider of natural gas fuel and renewable natural gas RNG fuel for transportation with a network of over 535 stations across North America and delivers more CNG, LNG, and RNG vehicle fuel than any other company in the US.

-Factors that might cause or contribute to such differences include, among others: Clean Energy’s and Total’s ability to satisfy all of the conditions required to complete Total’s proposed investment in clean energy .
+Factors that might cause or contribute to such differences include, among others: Clean Energy’s and Total’s ability to satisfy all of the conditions required to complete Total’s proposed investment in clean energy.

 Some of that may not be within the control of the parties;

-- Clean Energy’s and total’s ability to agree on the terms of and launch the proposed truck leasing program, and acceptance by truck operators of the same;
+- Clean Energy’s and Total’s ability to agree on the terms of and launch the proposed truck leasing program, and acceptance by truck operators of the same;

 - future supply, demand, use and prices of crude oil, gasoline, diesel, natural gas, other vehicle fuels, and heavy-duty trucks and other vehicles and engines powered by these fuels, including overall levels of and volatility in these factors;